 Nearly 100% of infants with galactosemia can be diagnosed in newborn screening programs using a blood sample from the heel stick.
 Infants with clinical variant galactosemia can be missed at newborn screening if GALT enzyme activity is not measured.

 A lactose tolerance test should NOT be administered to children with galactosemia.
 Fortunately, the body of an infant with galactosemia can synthesize galactolipids and other essential galactose-containing compounds without the presence of galactose in food.
-Therefore, satisfactory physical development is possible if a strict diet is followed.
+Therefore, satisfactory physical development is largely possible if a strict diet is followed.